Have you been wondering how to become a therapist and what a career in therapy is like?

 Venture on into your new career of helping others!

 If you are searching for a purpose in life, becoming a therapist might be just the thing.
 It will undoubtedly give your life a more profound meaning.
-If you want a faster route to becoming a helping professional without years of study, sign up for a free RTT masterclass and find out how you can become a therapist and start making a change in the world in no time!
+If you want a faster route to becoming a helping professional without years of study, download the free RTT Course Prospectus and find out how you can become a therapist and start making a change in the world in no time!